Lemuel Shaw: Chief Justice of Massachusetts

 On the death of Chief Justice Isaac Parker, Governor Levi Lincoln offered Shaw an appointment as chief justice.
 Daniel Webster successfully urged Shaw to accept, though it meant giving up a practice of $15,000 to $20,000 a year for a salary of $3,500.
 And for this, if nothing else, Webster later thought the public owed him a debt of gratitude.
 Shaw's commission was issued on August 30, 1830.
 He served for almost exactly 30 years, resigning on August 21, 1860.

 During his tenure as Chief Justice, Shaw authored over 2,150 legal opinions, and presided over a similar number of trials.
 Many of his legal opinions would help shape American law and jurisprudence.
 His exceptionally long judicial career coincided with the development of many important industries and, coincidentally, Shaw made law on such matters as water power, railroads, and other public utilities.
 Some commentators have argued that Shaw had more influence on the development of American law than any other state court judge in the country's history.
 One hundred years after he came onto the court as Chief Justice, it was observed that his legal opinions influenced the United States Supreme Court, the development of the common law in every American state, and were observed favorably in England.
-At a minimum, he was among the leading early to mid-Nineteenth Century American state court judges, such as Chancellor James Kent (New York), Theophilus Parsons (Massachusetts), John Bannister Gibson (Pennsylvania), Thomas Ruffin (North Carolina), Peter Hitchcock (Ohio), and Francios Xavier Martin (Louisiana), who were building their courts and the law in the early history of the United States.
+At a minimum, he was among the leading early to mid-Nineteenth Century American state court judges, such as Chancellor James Kent (New York), Theophilus Parsons (Massachusetts), John Bannister Gibson (Pennsylvania), Thomas Ruffin (North Carolina), Peter Hitchcock (Ohio), and François Xavier Martin (Louisiana), who were building their courts and the law in the early history of the United States.
 In developing the common law, Shaw adapted traditional common law principles in innovative ways to adjudicate disputes arising out of the rapidly changing circumstances and conditions in the world around him, that occurred during his 30-year tenure.

 Shaw's opinions were not often readily quotable and are instead recognized for solid reasoning.
 "His words had weight rather than brilliancy or eloquence."
 His reputation as a jurist lies mostly in the substance of his work, as opposed to the literary quality of his writings for the court.

 In Shaw's time on the Massachusetts Supreme Judicial Court, the chief justice often sat at trials.
 In the role of a trial judge, he was considered to be thorough, systematic, and patient.
 He was also renowned for his ability to clearly instruct juries.